timurbey/auto-quest/auto_quest/auto_quest/dummy/README.md

 # `dummy` combat system

-Simple combat system
+A simple combat system with customizable logic.

-## overview
+## character overview

-The `dummy` system uses a simple character called a `DummyCharacter`. `DummyCharacters` have a health, armor, and threat value.
+The `dummy` system provides an abstract `Character` meant for inheritance.

+`Characters` have a health, armor, and threat value.
 When a character's health reaches 0, they are dead and cannot act or be targeted.

-`DummyCharacters` make decisions based on a choice function and an evaluation function.
+When dealt damage, characters lose armor before health.

-The choice function returns a member of a group of characters.
-The default choice function randomly selects a character based on threat (`p_c_k = c_k.t / sum(C)`).
+`Characters` use a choice function to select targets from a group.
+The choice function consumes a list of `Characters` and returns a `Character` from that list.
+The default choice function randomly selects a character from a cumulative distribution based on threat.

-The evaluation function returns true if the character is threatened, making the decision between the `on_threat` and `on_no_threat` actions.
-The default evaluation function returns true if the character selects itself with its choice function.
+`Characters` use self-evaluation to decide actions.
+The evaluation function consumes a list of `Characters` and returns a `State`, which is used as a switch for logic.
+Currently, there are `DANGER`, `THREAT`, and `NORMAL` states.
+The default evaluation function returns `DANGER` if the character targets itself and has below 30 health, `THREAT` if the character targets itself, and `NORMAL` otherwise.

+A user can also provide custom logic for the choice and evaluation functions.
+These are passed as parameters to the constructor.

+## dummy tournament

+The `dummy` system also implements a `tournament` game.
+There are four provided classes (`Cleric`, `Fighter`, `Mage`, `Rogue`) that can be built using the customizable logic described above.

 ## TODO

- - expand states
- - write better hooks
+ - improve existing classes
  - implement more classes
+ - customization of health and action values
  - improve "tournament" system
+ - add custom logic hook-ins
+ - improve logging and log processing